danny-andrews/blog/content/design-patterns-with-fp.md

   /* ... */
 });

-const myBurger = Burger('big', true, true); // What do these params mean?
+const myBurger = Burger("big", true, true); // What do these params mean?
 ```

 💡 OOP Solution: Break out construction process into steps (e.g. `addCheese`, `addTomato`).
 🔥 OOP + FP Solution: At first blush, it would seem this pattern seems contrary to FP principles.
 It's analogous to building a value via assignment rather than using function composition.
 Also, having many params for a constructor in the first place is a code smell, and we shouldn't accept patterns which cover up code smells (aka, Febreze Patterns).
 Possible alternatives:

 1\.
 Use keyword arguments.

 <details>